Board of Directors

 Frank Patay

 Frank found the Dhamma at quite an early stage in life.
 According to his words he has been on a pilgrimage ever since then.
 He has seen the Dhamma spreading, the growth of Buddhism locally in the past 50 years.
-He want to return something from the wonderful teachings he received from the great teachers of the past such as Ayya Khema, Phra Khantipalo…etc.
+He wants to return something from the wonderful teachings he received from the great teachers of the past such as Ayya Khema, Phra Khantipalo…etc.

 Giles Barton